We are not doomed.

 ‘And you don’t want one, do you.’

-‘Well there you go: why not read about botany, that will send you to sleep.’
-(If that doesn’t send him to sleep, I think, then nothing will.
+‘Well there you go: why not read about botany; that will send you to sleep.’
+(If that doesn’t send him to sleep, nothing will, is my thinking.
 Then again, there are botanists, so who knows…)

 It’s nearly the end of June and I’m about to go on a lengthy trip, so I forget about the business of sleep for a while as I cruise around Europe in an open top car.
 This feels both extravagant and romantic.
 I’m doing it on my own, because I don’t at that point have a partner, and I’m enjoying the freedom, the spirit, the air.
 I sleep in a different b’n’b every night, almost, and most of the time on my own.
 Only on one occasion is the host so flirtatious, so attractive, so sexy that we end up spending the night together.
 In Bordeaux.
 I eat well, I drink well, I sleep well.

 Edgar and I are having dinner, on my return.
 He’s cooking, the way he usually does, in passing.
 He has the knack for rustling up something delicious as if it weren’t happening, while we’re talking.
 It’s fascinating, and a little disconcerting too.
 When I cook (which I only do since recently, thanks to an online service that sends me all the ingredients in a box, together with clear instructions, which I follow to the letter and get annoyed with if they are even remotely vague, which thankfully happens extremely rarely), I have to give it my full attention.
 I execute the steps.
 My cooking is in essence a connecting of dots: it’s reading the sheet music and making it work.
 With some success, I might add.
 Edgar’s cooking is all jazz and improvisation.
 The steak is particularly juicy on this occasion, and the roasted vegetables with fresh herbs are out of this world!